davecheney/godoc2md/examples/martini/README.md

 ## type Context
 <pre>type Context interface {
     inject.Injector
-    <span class="comment">// Next is an optional function that Middleware Handlers can call to yield the until after</span>
+    // Next is an optional function that Middleware Handlers can call to yield the until after
-    <span class="comment">// the other Handlers have been executed.
-This works really well for any operations that must</span>
+    // the other Handlers have been executed.
+This works really well for any operations that must
-    <span class="comment">// happen after an http request</span>
+    // happen after an http request
     Next()
-    <span class="comment">// contains filtered or unexported methods</span>
+    // contains filtered or unexported methods
 }</pre>
 Context represents a request context.
 Services can be mapped on the request level from this interface.